lenesk/sokolova.dk/private-danish-language-lessons-online-in-zoom.md

-## Individual Danish language lessons online in Zoom
+## Private Danish language lessons online in Zoom

 I have been teaching Danish as a foreign language in groups and individually for 10 years.
 My academic backgroud convers MA in Lnguistics, BA in Translation and Interpreting Studies, as well as a Master's level program on teaching Danish as a second and foreign language to adult.